 Mallory had a best friend named Bianca Marchese, who is interviewed in the documentary.
 Bianca and her mother Katee Petro speak highly of Mallory and share a lot of fond memories of her.
 Some of the home video clips include Bianca and Mallory goofing off together.
 And yet, Mallory would often complain to her mother that she had “no friends” at Copeland Middle School, where she had transferred in the new school year.

 Why was Mallory being targeted by these bullies?
 (Mallory’s alleged bullies and their parents are not interviewed for the documentary.)
 Dianne says she believes that the bullies were jealous of Mallory because they perceived her to be a privileged rich girl even though the Grossman family isn’t wealthy.
 Mallory was also bullied over her gymnastics accomplishments, and the harassment got so bad that Mallory quit her gymnastics team.

 Bullying doesn’t just come in the form of insulting people or assaulting them.
-It can also come in the form of making people feel like an outcast by refusing to let them sit next to you and excluding them from social gatherings where they should be included.
+It can also come in the form of making people feel like outcasts by refusing to let them sit next to you and excluding them from social gatherings where they should be included.
 It happened to Mallory a lot at school, according to what she told her parents.
 Students and teachers at the school witnessed Mallory being mistreated in this way, according to several people in the documentary.
 And still, nothing was done to help Mallory by anyone at her school.